Researchers in Mexico who discovered the world's longest underwater cave are sharing more information about their incredible find.

 "This immense cave represents the most important submerged archaeological site in the world, as it has more than a hundred archaeological contexts.
-Along this system, we had documented evidence of the first settlers of America, as well as extinct fauna and, of course, the Mayan culture," said Guillermo de Anda, researcher at the National Institute of Anthropology and History and GAM director, in a statement.
+Along this system, we had documented evidence of the first settlers of America, as well as extinct fauna and, of course, the Mayan culture," said Guillermo de Anda, researcher at the National Institute of Anthropology and History and GAM director, in a statement in January.

 In this video, shot by Brian Wiederspan/Jeanna Edgerton (GAM)/@proyectogam, divers explore the cave system:

-Although this phase of the project began in March 2017, GAM director of exploration Robert Schmittner had been searching for this connection for 14 years, gradually mapping new tunnels and galleries as he found them.
+Although this phase of the project lasted 10 months, beginning in March 2017, GAM director of exploration Robert Schmittner had been searching for this connection for 14 years, gradually mapping new tunnels and galleries as he found them.

 Before this, the Ox Bel Ha System was the longest at nearly 168 miles; the Sac Actun System was second at 163 miles.
 Third is the KooX Baal System at 58 miles and fourth is the Dos Ojos System, with 52 miles.
 This last one is now part of the Sac Actun System.